jnozzi/cocoadev.com/markdown/KeyChain.md

-The General/KeyChain is an API for save storage of user passwords and other authentication information.
+The KeyChain is an API for save storage of user passwords and other authentication information.

-See General/CarbonCompatibility for some Cocoa implementations.
+See CarbonCompatibility for some Cocoa implementations.

-You might also want to take a look at this General/SourceForge project http://sourceforge.net/projects/keychain/.
+You might also want to take a look at this SourceForge project http://sourceforge.net/projects/keychain/.

-Cocoa Wrapper Class for Keychain - http://extendmac.com/General/EMKeychain
+Cocoa Wrapper Class for Keychain - http://extendmac.com/EMKeychain

 Simple Keychain Example (Add, remove, modify, get)  - http://agerson.net/example-some-common-uses-keychain